ericanastas/deploy-google-app-script-action/readme.md

 At this point the workflow will be triggered but will fail because it is not configured.
 ### Set Repository Secrets

-[Github encrypted secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) are used to configure the workflow.
+[Github encrypted secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) are used to configure the workflow and can be set from the repository settings page on GitHub.
 #### `CLASPRC_JSON`

 The `clasp` command line tool uses a `.clasprc.json` file to store the current login information.
+The contents of this file need to added to a `CLASPRC_JSON` secret to allow the workflow to access and modify scrits.

 1. Login to clasp as the user that should run the workflow: `clasp login`
 2. Open the `.clasprc.json` file that is created in the home directory (`C:\Users\{username}` on windows, and `~/.clasprc.json` on Linux)
 3. Copy the contents of `.clasprc.json` into a new secret named `CLASPRC_JSON`

 #### `REPO_ACCESS_TOKEN`